 2021 marks the centennial of Albert Einstein’s recognition with the Nobel Prize for Physics.
 So, what better time to resolve to become a genius—or at least a little smarter than you are now?
+All you need to know is how to reach your potential.
+Here are seven tips proven to work!

 You may already possess some of the same traits that distinguished some of history’s most famous thinkers.
-All you need to know is how to reach your potential.
-Here are some tips proven to work!
+See ways to train your brain to be smarter:

-Think in Moving Pictures
+1. Think in Moving Pictures

-Genius … means little more than the faculty of perceiving in an unhabitual way.
+“Genius … means little more than the faculty of perceiving in an unhabitual way.” –William James (1842–1910)

 Visualization is a kind of mental movie.
 In their mind’s eye, geniuses see concepts as theater rather than as still photography.
 Wrote Albert Einstein (1879–1955): “My particular ability does not lie in mathematical calculation, but rather in visualizing effects, possibilities, and consequences.”

-Combine the New With the Old
+2. Combine the New With the Old

-The secret of genius is to carry the spirit of the child into old age, which means never losing your enthusiasm.” –Aldous Huxley (1894–1963)
+“The secret of genius is to carry the spirit of the child into old age, which means never losing your enthusiasm.” –Aldous Huxley (1894–1963)

 By using a familiar concept or thing to describe an unfamiliar object or idea, deep thinkers have found that they can break out of a stale perspective.
 To help formulate his theory of relativity, Einstein imagined himself riding on a beam of light while holding a mirror in front of himself or standing on a platform while a train passed by.

-True genius resides in the capacity for evaluation of uncertain, hazardous, and conflicting information.” –Winston Churchill (1874–1965)
+“True genius resides in the capacity for evaluation of uncertain, hazardous, and conflicting information.” –Winston Churchill (1874–1965)

 The ability to make juxtapositions has inspired great intellects to see things that remain hidden to others—an outcome commonly known as the “Aha!” moment.
 For example, Leonardo da Vinci drew a connection between a stone hitting water and the sound of a bell, leading him to conclude that sound travels in waves.